mondele/btt-writer-docs/docs/tablet.rst

     :height: 245px
     :alt: BTT Writer for Android

 The app BTT Writer for Android is a mobile app that enables offline translating.
 It contains the content that needs to be translated as well as translationHelps.
-You can share information directly from device to device, and you can upload finished content to Door43 where it can be digitally published.
+You can share information directly from device to device, and you can upload finished content to a server where it can be digitally published.

 Installation
 ------------
 1. Tap the Google Play Store icon on the Android device.
 Google Play Store opens.

-2. In the search bar at the top of the screen, type **translationStudio** with no spaces and tap the magnifying glass on the keyboard.
+2. In the search bar at the top of the screen, type **BTT Writer** and tap the magnifying glass on the keyboard.

 3. When the Play Store has found the program, tap the tS icon.